Missouri Buttes

 The Missouri Buttes consist of four separate summits which arise from an eroded mesa platform, the Butte Divide, which has an elevation of 4650 ft.
 The butte peaks form a rough rectangle 0.5 x 0.65 mi. in size.
 The northwest butte is the highest with a summit at 5374 ft.
-The northeast butte has an elevation of 5212 ft, the southwest butte has an elevation of 5020 ft and the southeast butte has an elevation of 5055 ft.
+The northeast butte has an elevation of 5212 ft, the southwest butte has an elevation of 5020 ft, and the southeast butte has an elevation of 5055 ft.
 A small lake, the Missouri Buttes Lake, lies 800 m west of the buttes.

+Geology

 As with Devils Tower, the buttes are composed of igneous intrusive phonolite which exhibits columnar jointing.
-The rocks of the buttes have been interpreted to be part of a laccolith, a magmatic stock or volcano conduits that became exposed at the surface after overlying rocks were eroded.
+The rocks of the buttes have been interpreted to be part of a laccolith, a magmatic stock or volcano conduits that became exposed at the surface after overlying rocks were eroded..

+The primary rock type at the Missouri Buttes is phonolite.
+This specific volcanic rock is characterized by a fine-grained gray or greenish-gray matrix containing large crystals, or phenocrysts, of feldspar and nepheline.
+Geologists classify the Missouri Buttes as a series of laccoliths or volcanic plugs.
+Because the four peaks are so closely grouped, it is believed they originated from a single large intrusive body that was later segmented by erosion.
+Unlike many volcanic features, the Missouri Buttes were never active volcanoes that erupted ash or lava onto the surface; instead, they cooled entirely underground as shallow intrusions.

 The Missouri Buttes are located on private land with no public access.